White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 Is this really helpful long-term?

 Will this serve my child in the future, or are there better ways to help my baby learn to sleep and find peace—without always needing noise and distraction?
+This is what proactive parenting looks like.

 Here are some helpful steps: